Skip to main content

 CLINICAL PEARLS

 • NB is a genetically linked disorder, typically seen in infancy.
-However, there has been an association with gastric bypass surgery.
+However, an emerging association has been discovered in adults.

 Subscribe to Access Full Content